 If Borja did come back, there’d be a natural arc for Gabriella – she’s travelled the world, why not see more – so who knows?
 There’s certainly a possibility she could make a comeback.

-However, given that the rumour has it that both Walsh and Cole are leaving, it seems far more likely that we’re looking at one or more male companions joining the team, in which case we might need to take a look at some other candidates…
+However, given that both Walsh and Cole are leaving, it seems far more likely that we’re looking at one or more male companions joining the team, in which case we might need to take a look at some other returning candidates…

 Warren Brown as Jake Willis

 We’re not going too far for this one – like Gabriella, Jake was a one-episode character in Pete McTighe and Chris Chibnall’s Praxeus, who played a significant part in the Doctor’s battle to stop a deadly pathogen.

 An ex-police officer with intimacy issues, Jake ended the episode a hero and saved his ex-husband (below) while flying a spaceship, before the Doctor saved him and sent him off to “travel.”

 Jake was pretty handy in a crisis, so maybe Brown could make a comeback – and if they wanted two new companions to replace Cole and Walsh, maybe he could bring his other half along too?

 Matthew McNulty as Adam Lang